ulasbayraktar/lsrp-theme/README.md

 # LS-RP Theme
-Replica theme for the PHPBB3 Forum on LS-RP.
+Replica LS-RP Oldschool theme for PHPBB3.
 It may have some minor differences compared to the original theme.

 ## How to install?